michal-bures/konkr_data/ai-chatter/default.md

 - Oh man, you have no idea what you just signed up for.
 - Ok, it is on now!
 - Hohoho, someone is asking for trouble!
+- I am going to make you regret this!
+- You'll wish you had never done this!
+- Someone is asking for a world of hurt!
+- Someone is going to get a royal beating today.
+- Oh, You want to play it like that?
+Let's play!
+- Oh wow, tha was a terrible mistake.
+- A fateful mistake.
+- And this is where it all goes wrong for you.
+- How dare you challenge me?
+- You'll pay dearly for that.
+- You know this won't end well for you.
+- How foolish of you to challenge me.

 > invaded, suffered major damage, similar strength, angry reaction
 - Bastard!
 - You'll pay for that!
 - Should have seen that coming I suppose...
+- That's the best you can do?
+- Fine, let's dance.
+- Curse you!
+- You're going to regret this.
+- Alright, you asked for it.
+- You'll pay dearly for that.
+- This won't end well for you.
+- Prepare for your doom!
+- Let the fun begin.
+- Challenge accepted.
+- So be it.

 ### Minor damage
 > invaded, suffered minor damage, friendly, stronger, angry reaction